spineo/ios-testing/WhatToTest.md

 * Accuracy: Are the results produced what you might expect?
 (I have uncovered some areas where App needs improvement)

-Below are a few suggestions to get you started:
+Below are a few areas to get you started and/or feel free to view docs accessible from rgbutterfly.com

 From the Main (default) View:
 * Test all the buttons in this view (at any point the back button, cancel, or home button will get you back)